 Sometimes you just want an app that does everything.
 Unfortunately, that app doesn’t exist, but Kittyhawk comes pretty close.

-It will help you with pre-flight checks, weather, no-fly zones, maps with air traffic info, flight logs, and post-flight analysis.
+This great drone camera app will help you with pre-flight checks, weather, no-fly zones, maps with air traffic info, flight logs, and post-flight analysis.

 Kittyhawk keeps adding new features, which makes the app more and more useful, but the be features require a subscription.